 Buy them Lessons in Something

 What do the kids want to learn?
-Little girls, for example, might want to go to dance classes, or perhaps learn more about gymnastics.
+Little girls, for example, might want to go to dancing classes, or perhaps learn more about gymnastics.
 Little boys may prefer to indulge in sports, and both will benefit from learning to swim.

-If you’re a grandparent, relative or friend, it may be that you can help out mum or dad by paying for lessons, or contributing to the cost of other activities.
+If you’re a grandparent, relative, or friend, it may be that you can help out mum or dad by paying for lessons or contributing to the cost of other activities.
 The cost of living takes its toll on all of us, after all, so any help with this sort of cost will be welcome – by all the family!

 One thing kids always need on a regular basis is clothes.
-They grow at a simply alarming rate, and soon wear through their regular stuff.
+They grow at a simply alarming rate and soon wear through their regular stuff.
 If you want to treat the kids in your family, there are plenty of options with regard to designer gear at some great prices – especially if you look online – or you may want to buy them something fun and exciting.

 One of the biggest current trends in young children is for shoes that light up.
 They love them for dancing or party time, and they’re not very expensive.

 Pillow Pets make such an amazing gift for kids!
-They are soft, cuddly and can be turned into a pillow or a stuffed animal.
+They are soft, cuddly, and can be turned into a pillow or a stuffed animal.
 They also come in these amazing different favorites from movies!
 My daughter had the best one!
 She loved Pua the pig from Moana.
 They have so many different choices and the best part is you can order them on Amazon!